JHUDMC/Manual/StaffProtocols.md

 ## DMC Member Agreement
 All patrons of the DMC must fill a form acknowledging they agree to these agreeing to the policies below.
 Completing this form (and paying the membership fee, if applicable) allows them full access to DMC resources for the duration of their enrollment at Johns Hopkins-affiliated schools.
 This agreement also applies to student staff who use DMC resources.

+This agreement is presented to new patrons when they complete the [DMC Member Application](https://cglink.me/2dh/s82182).

 > Member Agreement to Digital Media Center Policies and Procedures